tejasrr19/Dispatchr_CMS/README.md

 # Dispatchr_CMS

-A Customer Management System using Node.js, Angular.js and MongoDB
+A Basic Customer Management System using Node.js, Angular.js and MongoDB

 # Installation